 Every time I break down a swing fault, it always starts with the setup.
-Patrick Kelley and I have had well over 120 lessons and every single lesson starts with a proper setup.
+Patrick Kelley and I have had many, many lessons and every single lesson starts with a proper setup.
 Almost no amateurs have the proper setup.
 They think what feels strong is actually strong in the golf swing.
 Nothing could be further from the truth.
 If you ever go to a public driving range, you will see dozens of strong men standing like they are about to tackle you while trying to hit a golf ball.
 The goal with the golf swing is rotation not the ability to form tackle the ball.

-Over the last year many have noticed the reemergence of Adam Scott and the continued great play of Rory McIlroy.
+Over the last few years many have noticed the reemergence of Adam Scott and the continued great play of Rory McIlroy.
 What CBS, NBC and the Golf Channel never talk about is their posture.
 Adam Scott goes in ebbs and flows of being bent over versus standing up when setting up to the ball.
 When Adam Scott is playing his best and winning tournaments, he is much more bent over.
 When Rory is stripping it, he is much more bent over.
 When looking at Dustin Johnson or Keegan Bradley, most people assume they are bent over because they are tall.
 While this is true, the angle of their hips is what sets them up to hit 300 yard drives.
 Notice that Keegan often has the toe of the club off the ground at setup.
 It is much better for the toe to be off the ground at impact rather than the heel.